Japan in February: Weather, Festivals, and Travel Tips

 Outdoor Activities

-The winter season offers a variety of snow sports and other outdoor activities that are sure to satisfy your adventurous spirit.
+The winter season offers a variety of snow sports and other outdoor activities that will satisfy your adventurous spirit.

 This is the best time of year for snow conditions and fun activities.